Supporting young people to make complaints and advocate for systems change workshop

 We offer this workshop in-house (online or in-person).
 We can also tailor it to meet your organisation's specific learning needs.

-If you need help choosing training that best meets your needs, contact our Community Education and Training Unit on email@example.com or (02) 9286 0900.
+If you need help choosing training that best meets your needs, contact our Training and Engagement Unit on email@example.com or (02) 9286 0900.